ggulaman/social-award-vault/README.md

 ## Project Description

-SocialAwardVault is a protocol operating on smart blockchain running EVM (Etherum Virtual Machine).
+SocialAwardVault is a protocol operating on a smart blockchain running EVM (Ethereum Virtual Machine).

 Users can create vaults with a target amount.
-Then, other users can stake on that vaults.
+Then, other users can stake in that vaults.
 Once the target amount is reached, a ruffle happens, and the target amount is sent to the lucky winner.

 ## How to Run this DApp